Frequently Asked Questions

 The library currently has volunteers that give their time to help the libraries, but this does not provide the qualified staffing level that is needed.
 Garfield County Libraries does apply for a Colorado State Grant program when it becomes available, but this money is not guaranteed and even with the grant, it does not cover the total cost of running and maintaining libraries.

-Who could vote on a potential library funding measure?
+Who can vote on a library funding measure?

-How can I learn more and give input on a potential measure?
+How can I learn more and give input on the measure?

 We value your input on the process.
 Please contact Brett Lear, Executive Director of Garfield County Libraries at firstname.lastname@example.org for any questions or to provide feedback.